wenxu1024/wenxu1024.github.io/_projects/densemodel.md

 name: Credit Card Spend Anomaly Detection
 ---

-## Credit card spend anomaly detection
 The dataset for credict card spend anomaly is highly skewed (i.e. We have very few positive (fradulent) examples in the dataset).

 In this tutorial we will build a **Dense** model with class weighted loss function to fit the skewed data and apply our model to make predictions.

-## First we import pandas and read in the credit card spend data set
+### First we import pandas and read in the credit card spend data set

 ```python